CronyTips/CronyTips/content/post/2020/alacritty-amazing-minimal-terminal-emulator.md

 You need to be careful with spaces in Alacritty configuration or you will be getting errors all the time like I did in the beginning
 {{< /notice >}}

 I hope that you found this all helpful and that you will try out Alacritty.
+Also write about what terminal are you using because I would love to hear your recommendations.